What is Paratransit Service?

 For the City of Tyler's complete ADA Paratransit Plan please click here.

-Tyler Transit will take all complaints or comments via telephone or on our comments form.
+Tyler Transit will take all complaints or comments via telephone or on our comments / complaints form.